masterborn/masterborn-blog/src/content/Frontend_vs_backend_guide.md

 ### What are the responsibilities of DevOps?

 - Managing and streamlining projects
 - Performance testing and evaluation.
-DevOps engineers are knowledgeable about the capacity of the software (product) and accommodate it as users save data to it.
+DevOps engineers are knowledgeable about the capacity of the software (product) and accommodate it as users save data to it
 - Designing and improving infrastructure and team collaboration
 - Designing a setup environment for users, making the experience better, more automated and intuitive
 - Creating CI/CD (continuous integration and deployment) workflow processes